Kernicterus Causes

 A mother holds her newborn babyKernicterus occurs when bilirubin builds to extremely high levels and spreads into the brain tissue and central nervous system.
 Bilirubin is a chemical made by the body when old red blood cells are broken down.

 Newborn jaundice is usually what causes kernicterus.
-Babies with jaundice have yellowish-looking skin, whites of the eyes, and mucus membranes.
+Babies with jaundice have yellowish-looking skin, eyes, and mucus membranes.
 The yellow coloring comes from the bilirubin.

 Jaundice is a common and treatable condition.
 However, if left untreated, it can become so severe that it leads to kernicterus, which can cause permanent brain damage.